TheDaveWave/dotnet-intro/README.md

 ### Additional Resources

 The Microsoft online documentation has extensive introductory resources to c# and dotnet core in general.
 You can click through all of the resources on the left navigation pane to learn more.
-For example, the [https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/](Tour of C#) article is a helpful read that covers program structure, types and variables, expressions, statements, etc. The introduction to classes is useful but it's OK if you don't quite get to it.
+For example, the [Tour of C#](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/) article is a helpful read that covers program structure, types and variables, expressions, statements, etc. The introduction to classes is useful but it's OK if you don't quite get to it.

 ## dotnet trivia questions (Group Activity)